 - finishing Project No More Graph Paper in the kitchen

-- stripping the blue wallpaper in the sink/tub area of the master bathroom
+- stripping the blue wallpaper in the sink/tub area of our bathroom

 - ripping up the old carpet runner on the stairs (our new runners finally came after being on backorder, woot!)

 - painting the blue trim in the office

 - removing the old carpeting on the steps that lead from the garage into the kitchen (don’t even know if we’ve shown those…)

 Of course we also have other updates on our radar that we mentioned in this post last Friday – like adding built-ins to the bedroom, amping up the office, packing in a few guest room updates, and creating a nursery of course!
 But man I’ll be a happy momma to slowly but surely send the blue trim, the peeling wallpaper, and those old stair runners packing.
 Out with the old, and in with the new, baby!
 Or should I say out with the old and in with the new baby?
 Somehow they both work.